 \section{Abstract}

-We study strategic interactions in a broker-mediated market.
-A broker provides liquidity to an informed trader and to noise traders while managing inventory in the lit market.
-The broker and the informed trader maximise their trading performance while filtering each other's private information; the trader estimates the broker’s trading activity in the lit market while the broker estimates the informed trader’s private signal.
-Brokers hold a strategic advantage over traders who rely solely on prices to filter information.
-We find that information leakage in the client's trading flow yields an economic value to the broker that is comparable to transaction costs; she speculates profitably and mitigates risk effectively, which, in turn, adversely impacts the informed trader's performance.
-In contrast, low signal-to-noise sources, such as prices, result in the broker's trading performance being indistinguishable from that of a naive strategy that internalises noise flow, externalises informed flow, and offloads inventory at a constant rate.
+We study strategic interactions in a broker-mediated market in which agents learn and exploit each other’s private information.
+A broker provides liquidity to an informed trader and to noise traders while managing inventory in a lit market.
+The informed trader infers the broker’s trading activity in the lit market, while the broker estimates the trader’s private signal.
+Information leakage in the client’s trading flow generates economic value for the broker that is comparable in magnitude to transaction costs: the broker can speculate profitably and manage risk more effectively, which in turn adversely affects the informed trader’s performance.
+Brokers therefore hold a strategic advantage over traders who rely solely on prices to filter information.
+When the broker only relies on prices rather than client trading flow to infer information, their trading performance becomes indistinguishable from the performance of a naive strategy that internalises noise flow, externalises informed flow, and offloads inventory at a constant rate.\\